 Although I’m not a professional, I’ve spent a long time learning about caring for my nails and cuticles.
 My nails are natural, and I don’t wear extensions or gels.
-Even if you don’t paint your nails, learning how to keep them cared for and healthy will help to make your hand look good, whatever you’re doing.
+Even if you don’t paint your nails, learning how to keep them cared for and healthy will help to make your hands look good, whatever you’re doing.

 I’m going to take you through, step-by-step, what I do to look after my nails.